 In the 1970s, not much progress was seen, and the research funds started to dry up, thus stopping every possibility of further research.
 The main boost to AI came with the advent of big data in around 1993.
 By this time, computers were much more advanced and could run complex algorithms.

 The first major event was a chess game in 1997 between Microsoft’s Deep blue AI-powered system and the reigning champion, where the computer won!
 As of today, AI is developing fast, with many areas being explored and many already functional.
 Most of the AI systems that are useful today are a part of narrow AI (which we will discuss shortly).

 AI and Big data

 AI and big data go hand in hand.
-Just how a child gets trained to see the outside world and differentiates between different objects and persons – colors, shapes, size, man, woman, etc., machines can do the same when a lot of data is fed into it.
-This huge amount of data, called big data, thus forms the basis of artificial intelligence and trains the AI system.
+Just as a child gets trained to see the outside world and differentiates between different objects and persons – colors, shapes, sizes, men, women, etc., machines can do the same when a lot of data is fed into it.
+This huge amount of data called big data, thus forms the basis of artificial intelligence and trains the AI system.